The most important thing in three sentences....

 Figure 6: Drone-based planning process for solar companies

 You arrive at the construction site for the first time and want to get an overview.
-However, this proves to be more difficult than expected.
+However, this turns out to be more difficult than expected.
 You discover more and more critical points where conventional surveying methods reach their limits.
 They check the space above the site and realise that many critical points are easy to spot from the air.
 This is the moment when their drone comes into play as a little helper.

 Jetzt kostenlose Beratung anfragen!